bigwiv/Biopython-cn/chr3.rst

     >>> mito_table.forward_table["ACG"]
     'T'

-3.11??Comparing Seq objects
+3.11  Comparing Seq objects
 ---------------------------

 Sequence comparison is actually a very complicated topic, and there is no easy way to decide if two sequences are equal.
-The basic problem is the meaning of the letters in a sequence are context dependent - the letter °∞A°± could be part of a DNA, RNA or protein sequence.
+The basic problem is the meaning of the letters in a sequence are context dependent - the letter ‚ÄúA‚Äù could be part of a DNA, RNA or protein sequence.
 Biopython uses alphabet objects as part of each ``Seq`` object to try and capture this information - so comparing two ``Seq`` objects means considering both the sequence strings *and* the alphabets.